Ayoubslh/Sanned/README.md

 ---

 ## Project Overview
-Sanned is a mobile app for discovering, creating, and managing missions.
-It features offline-first sync, location-based discovery, and a robust backend API.
+Sanned is a mobile app for discovering, creating, and managing humanitarian missions.Designed for those in the heart of the crisis to be eable to help eachother and tend to one another's needs(tradin food, medecine, services ....etc) when help is unreachable .It is also a way to simplify NGOs work by providing data to area which are really in need .It features offline-first sync, location-based discovery, and a robust backend API.

 ---